Capsicum chinense aka Habanero

 Habanero, Carolina Reaper, Yellow Squash Pepper, Scotch Bonnet

-How to care for Habanero
+How difficult is it to take care of Habanero

 If you're an experienced gardener looking to push your limits, Habanero will provide you with a rewarding and challenging experience.